Giosuè Sala detto il Saletta, Maria de Córdoba y Valcárcel, 1802, Milano, Ca’ Granda, inv. 154

 The project is part of the 24th International Exhibition Inequalities.

-Curated by: Giovanni Agosti, Jacopo Stoppa
+Curated by: Giovanni Agosti and Jacopo Stoppa

 International participations